 4. Wait a few seconds as results start to populate from your search.
 The most likely or closest matches will be shown first.
 Google will continue to source other possible image options further down in the search result window.

-Another easy and fast way to perform a reverse image search is directly from the browser.
+You can also perform a reverse image search from a different browser.
 Safari works great with these steps, but it’s certainly not limited to Safari.
 Third party browsers like Firefox, Edge and Brave work just as well.

 1. Open images.google.com in your mobile browser.